Syktox/Designpatter-Java/README.md

 and every time the class have to start in a exact order to manage accessory and protect your programm from dumm people you build a fassade around it.
 You write a class that calls all functions in the right order.

+# Composite Pattern

+More Objects that can be handled as one object (Grouping objects)

+# Visitor

+# Decorator

+Add features to a class without changing the class or to build subclasses.